 - Freeny v.
 Apple, et. al., (E.D.
 Tex.): Representing three brothers against Apple, Netgear, D-Link, Ruckus Wireless, ASUS, Belkin, TP-Link, Buffalo, Vizio and Western Digital alleging patent infringement involving wireless routers;

 - Rossett, et. al. v.
 Hunter Engineering Co., (Alameda Sup.
-Ct.): Representing California employees alleging willful misclassification as “independent contrators” under California law.
+Ct.): Representing California employees alleging willful misclassification as “independent contractors” under California law.

 For more of Mr. Banys’s cases and practice areas, visit our Practice pages.